Market Overview

 Foreign and domestic investments in Latvia are treated equally under the law.

-According to the U.S. Census Bureau’s Foreign Trade Division, the main exports to Latvia from the United States in 2021 were aircraft, beverages and spirits, electric machinery, optical and medical instruments, and various machinery.
+According to the U.S. Census Bureau’s Foreign Trade Division, the main exports to Latvia from the United States in 2024 were aircraft, beverages and spirits, electric machinery, petrol oil, and machinery.